yassato/caige_barley/README.md

 R scripts for the SpATS analysis of the net form net blotch (NFNB), spot form net blotch (SFNB), and Scald.

 - coord.R
-An utility R function to depict GWAS Manhattan plots
+A utility R function to depict GWAS Manhattan plots

 - neiGWAS_barley.R
 R script to conduct the PVE analysis and GWAS of neighbor genotypic effects.
 GWAS outputs are available in ```./output``` below.